Maker Programs at the Library

 Session 2 - July 12, 19, & 26

 NOTE: Please make sure you can attend all three dates, and sign up for ONLY ONE session.
 Registration required.

 Upcoming MakerLab Programs - For ages 15+, second Wednesday from 5 - 6 p.m.

 Purpose: 3D printing at the library supports the library’s mission and vision by inspiring creativity and innovation, empowering patrons to bring their ideas to life, and connecting our community to new technology and tools.

 How it works:

-- First you will need an object you would like to print.
-You can create an object using 3D modeling software (we recommend Tinkercad for beginners) or download an object from a site such as Thingiverse.
+- First you will need a 3D model to submit for printing.
+You can create an object using 3D modeling software (we recommend Tinkercad for beginners) or download a copyright- or license-free object from a site such as Thingiverse.

-- All objects will be printed in PLA (Polylactic Acid) which is a biodegradable plastic made from corn.
+- All objects will be printed in PLA (Polylactic Acid)—a biodegradable plastic made from corn.

-- We cannot offer color selection at this time.
-All prints will be in the color of filament currently being used by the library.
+- We cannot fulfill object color requests—all items will be printed in the color of filament currently loaded in the 3D printer.

 - The library has the right to refuse any print requests and the printer may not be used to create objects which violate laws, were designed with the intent to harm, are obscene, or violate another’s intellectual property rights in any way.